 If you are just starting out and on a mission to have no debt at all in your life, I talk about that in another post.
 Also, you don’t need this information, because if you have no credit history, you don’t need to know how credit reports and scores work.

 Before we talk about credit scores, we should talk about credit reports.
 This is because, you can’t have a credit score without a credit report.
 To dive into the full detail of what a credit report is, use this page from the Consumer Finance Protection Bureau, which breaks it down into detail while still being very easy to understand.
 (By the way, the CFPB is a government agency charged with ensuring that borrowers are treated fairly by their lenders.
 They have a lot of info about different kinds of borrowing and how it all works.)

-If you do find something inaccurate, use this guide from the Federal Trade Commission to dispute it.
+If the company hasn’t updated your inaccurate information in 30 business days, use this guide from the Federal Trade Commission to dispute it.
 The FTC is the government branch responsible for monitoring the credit agencies, and the agency you appeal to if the companies don’t clear off the info in a timely manner.
-The companies will investigate the information based on the information you provide, and if it is proved inaccurate, they are required to remove it.
-Legally that should be within 30 days, but reality is that it can take months to get this info removed, because the departments responsible for doing this within the companies are often under-staffed.
-If you think the companies have not cleared the info fast enough, you can lodge a complaint against them with the FTC.
+If you think the companies have not cleared the info fast enough after you have notified the FTC, you can lodge a complaint against them.